superyuuki/yuukomponent/readme.md

 After this you should be good to go.

-## Writing a behavior
+## Writing a trait

-To make a behavior you need a behavior source, the actual behavior, and a behavior loader if you want it to work with configs (which you do).
+To make a trait you need a trait source, the actual trait, and a trait loader if you want it to work with configs (which you do).

 You will need to insert these things into YuuKomponent via an addonContext or a addonContext.